Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 This subject is taught by the School of Engineering and Computer Science.

 Behind the rapid innovation and development of information technology are skilled professionals who keep our high-tech world moving.
 As computers contribute increasingly to our creativity, communication, entertainment, and well-being, the demand for computer scientists continues to grow.

-Victoria's School of Engineering and Computer Science runs specialised research programmes in distributed systems, software engineering, artificial intelligence, logic and computation, communications, electronics, computer systems, and mechatronics.
-A major in Computer Science from Victoria - a recognised pioneer in Internet technology in New Zealand - is an entree to exciting, innovative, and rewarding work anywhere in the world.
+The Bachelor of Science (BSc) major in Computer Science is a comprehensive introduction to the concepts, techniques, theory and tools of Computer Science.
+A major in Computer Science from Victoria - a recognised pioneer in Internet technology in New Zealand - is an entrée to exciting, innovative, and rewarding work anywhere in the world.

-BSc major requirements
+Computer science major requirements

 - 60 approved 200-level points from (COMP, NWEN, SWEN)

 - 60 approved 300-level points from (COMP, NWEN, SWEN)